 A successful transformation needs a biramous approach.

-- Choosing the right, robust technology – placing customer service at the hub for carving customer relationship.
+- Choosing the right call center technology – placing customer service at the hub for carving customer relationship.

 - Strategy for capitalizing the new data driven insights.

 The former transforms the traditional ‘reacting’ approach to the customer, to shaping the relationship through intelligently combining data and the capability to act on data.
 This platform should be deployed with relevant and specific analytics to cater specific business and industrial needs, and should be designed for mobile and cloud.
 It should also have the capabilities tocombine information from various channels and make sense of ‘Big Data’.